kubestash/docs/docs/guides/backends/azure/index.md

 ## Next Steps

 - Learn how to use KubeStash to backup workloads data from [here](/docs/guides/workloads/overview/index.md).
-- Learn how to use KubeStash to backup databases from [here](/docs/guides/addons/overview/index.md).
 - Learn how to use KubeStash to backup stand-alone PVC from [here](/docs/guides/volumes/overview/index.md).